qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 sinuosity
 .........

-Returns the sinuosity of a geometry.
-The geometry must be a curve (circularstring, linestring).
+Returns the sinuosity of a curve, which is the ratio of the curve length to the straight (2D) distance between its endpoints.

 .. list-table::
    :widths: 15 85